the-turing-way/the-turing-way/chapters/open_science.md

 **Open data:** Data that is freely available online for reuse without bureaucratic or administrative barriers.

+**Open educational resource:** Educational materials available online for anybody to use, remix and distribute.

+**Open notebook:** The practise of making research notebooks openly available.

 **Open source software:** Software which is available online for anybody to view, use, modify, and distribute.

+**Open source hardware:** Hardware with documentation, designs, materials used, and other relevant information freely accessible and available

 **Persistent identifier:** A long-lived method for identifying a resource that is unique, and widely understandable by a community.